-- There is now a distinction between conductor-to-conductor connections (used to join grounding leads to the ground grid) and terminal connections (used to connect leads to equipment and structures). - In the 2002 edition of the standard the magnitude of the test current for 4/0 AWG was based on rms symmetrical value of fusing conductor current @ 1 sec, this is approx. 30.5 kA, the peak is 2.7 x = 82 kA, this current level was applied for 0.2 seconds, which is approximately 20% fusing of the conductor.
+- There is now a distinction between conductor-to-conductor connections (used to join grounding leads to the ground grid) and terminal connections (used to connect leads to equipment and structures). - In the 2002 edition of the standard the magnitude of the test current for 4/0 AWG conductor was based on rms symmetrical value of fusing conductor current @ 1 sec, this is approx. 30 kA rms, the peak is 2.7 x 30 kA = 81 kA with an X/R ratio of 20.
+This current level was applied for 0.2 seconds, which equates to approximately 20% fusing capacity of the conductor. - In the 2014 edition of the standard the magnitude of the symmetrical rms test current is set to 47 kA with a first half cycle peak of 126 kA, which is applied for 15 cycles (0.25

-- In the 2014 edition of the standard the magnitude of the symmetrical rms test current is set to 47kA and peak of 127 kA, applied for 15 cycles (0.25 seconds), this is approximately 90% fusing of the conductor.
-This results in a mechanical force which is 2.4 times greater for a 4/0 AWG copper conductor as compared to the 2002 edition tests. - A new test configuration for the EMF current test.
-The same test loop for the sequential tests was used for the EMF test in the 2002 edition, and in the 2014 edition a test sample assembly is specified to be in the range of 48" - 72" in length.
-The testing can qualify only one connector at a time. - The resistance pass/fail criteria for the EMF test has been removed from the 2014 edition because the majority members of the working group felt that the resistance measurement is not relevant in this test.
+- seconds) with an X/R ratio of 30.
+This is approximately 90% of the fusing capacity of the conductor.
+This results in a mechanical force, which is over two times greater compared to the 2002 edition tests for a 4/0 AWG copper conductor. - The 2014 edition of the standard introduced a new test configuration for the EMF current test.
+The same test loop for the sequential tests was used for the EMF test in the 2002 edition.
+In the 2014 edition a test sample assembly is specified to be in the range of 48" 72" in length.
+The testing can qualify only one connector at a time. - The resistance pass/fail criteria for the EMF test has been removed from the 2014 edition, because the majority members of the working group felt that the resistance measurement is not relevant in this test.
 Instead, the following pass/fail criteria was added.
-The allowable movement for the conductor out of the connection shall not exceed 10 mm or the diameter of the conductor (whichever is smaller). nVent ERICO Cadweld connection creates a metallic bond between the connection and the conductor during the exothermic welding process.
-A metallic bond by definition does not allow any conductor movement at all. - The 2014 edition now specifically states that connectors "shall be tested for all materials for which they are intended to be qualified per the standard".
+The allowable movement for the conductor out of the connection shall not exceed 10 mm or the diameter of the conductor (whichever is smaller). nVent ERICO Cadweld connection creates a metallic bond between conductors during the exothermic welding process.
+A metallic bond by definition does not allow any conductor movement at all. - The 2014 edition specifically states that connectors "shall be tested for all materials for which they are intended to be qualified per the standard".
 This means that if a connector can be used on copper and copper-clad steel, then it must be tested with both conductor types.
-The IEEE Std 837TM-2014 EMF current test now requires all test assemblies to be mounted in a horizontal plane and they shall not be restrained - this results in a more rigorous test.
+The IEEE Std 837TM-2014 EMF current test now requires all test assemblies to be mounted in a horizontal plane and they shall not be restrained this results in a more rigorous test.